 This conclusion is based on research by the Levada Center, which found that in 2017, 69 percent of Russians said that Washington behaves aggressively and is Moscow’s main enemy.

-The topic is far too complex, especially since the collapse of the USSR, but you can read about the possible reasons in the comments from Russia’s ambassador to the U.S., Sergey Kislyak.
+The topic is far too complex, especially since the collapse of the USSR, but you can read about the possible reasons in the comments from Russia’s former ambassador to the U.S., Sergey Kislyak.

 There is some good news, however.
 The Russian people have no negative feelings towards Americans as a people, despite the political tensions.